 In the parked cases without fault, the blades are all feathered and kept parallel to the wind direction.
 In the parked cases with pitch mechanism fault, two fault scenarios are investigated.
 1) Blade 2 is seized and flat to the wind.
 Blade 1 and 3 are normal and parallel to the wind direction.
 2) All of the blades are seized and flat to the wind.
-Moreover, three different blade azimuth positions with azimuth angle γ1=0, 30 and 60 deg are investigated (Fig. 2).
-As illustrated in Fig.13,

-wave misalignment γ2=0, 45 and 90 deg is considered.
-Wind direction is kept constant.
+Moreover, three different blade azimuth angle γ1=0, 30 and 60 deg are investigated (Fig. 2).
+As illustrated in Fig.15, wind direction is kept constant.
+Wave misalignment from the wind direction, γ2=0, 45 and 90 deg is considered.